 - Applications will be reviewed by the Undergraduate Research Committee.
 Your proposal will be read by faculty both inside and outside of your research topic area, so make sure that it does not contain jargon and is understandable to an educated person outside of your field.

-- Students who receive funding from the Charles Center will present their work at the fall or spring Undergraduate Research Symposium.
+- Students who receive funding from the Charles Center will present their work at the spring Honors Symposium.

 - All general Charles Center Summer Grant and Monroe Grant applicants will receive an email about award decisions by mid-April.
 Notifications will go out in batches, starting in mid-March, so do not panic if someone else hears their outcome before you do.
-Honors Fellowship results will go out last (a week or so after fundraising ends).
+Honors Fellowship results will go out last.

 - Note that it is possible for an Honors Fellowship candidate to end up with something less than the $4,000 grant.
 In these cases the Charles Center will work with individual students to identify the most productive uses for the available funding for activities related to the honors project.

 - Honors Fellowship applications are no longer being accepted.
 Check back soon for next year's due dates!